HL7/davinci-crd/input/pagecontent/cards.md

 The CRD service **SHOULD** either prompt for the additional needed information using DTR or return a coverage-information extension indicating that the patient is not covered with a reason indicating the issue (e.g. the member could not be found/resolved).

-<span class="modified-content" markdown="1"><a name="FHIR-52585"> </a>If the payer is not covered by regulation requiring DTR and does not support DTR for the type of information needed, the CRD service **MAY** provide a 'link' or 'information' card pointing to the forms or portal to use to capture the additional information.</span> The link **SHOULD NOT** require user authentication (i.e., no log-on needed) when accessing downloadable forms.
+<p class="modified-content" markdown="1"><a name="FHIR-52585"> </a>If the payer is not covered by regulation requiring DTR and does not support DTR for the type of information needed, the CRD service **MAY** provide a 'link' or 'information' card pointing to the forms or portal to use to capture the additional information.
+The link **SHOULD NOT** require user authentication (i.e., no log-on needed) when accessing downloadable forms.
 For portal links, it is preferred if a separate logon is not needed (e.g., with temporary/high-entropy links).
-Forms downloaded from provided links can then be submitted as part of the prior authorization (e.g., PAS), claim submission, etc. based on the identified documentation purpose.
+Forms downloaded from provided links can then be submitted as part of the prior authorization (e.g., PAS), claim submission, etc. based on the identified documentation purpose.</p>

 While using portals or other non-questionnaire data capture is not recommended or preferred, it may be necessary as a transitional measure.
 Future versions of this IG are likely to mandate that questionnaires be included when additional information is required.
 This transitional accommodation is not intended to relax regulatory or legislative requirements that require the use of DTR.
 <a name="FHIR-49637"> </a>